erikw/tmux-powerline/CONTRIBUTING.md

-# Welcome to tmux-powerline contributing guide
+# Welcome to tmux-powerline Contributing Guide
-🚀 Thank you for wanting to contibute to the powerline of tmux!
+🚀 Thank you for wanting to contribute to the powerline of tmux!

 # Pull Requests